microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/possible-affected-software-orion[Solorigate].md

-# Get an inventory of SolarWinds Orion software possibly affected by Solarigate
+# Get an inventory of SolarWinds Orion software possibly affected by Solorigate

 This query was originally published in the threat analytics report, *Solorigate supply chain attack*.